LessLawn.com... when lawn isn't your ideal landscape

 Clover makes your lawn healthier, easier to maintain, and more stylish.

-Reduce your personal energy "footprint" and your garden chores by growing some of your own food in a perennial garden.
+Reduce your personal energy "footprint" and your garden chores by growing some perennial edibles.

-Transform some of your lawn to native grass and wildflowers--here's expert advice on planting and maintenance plus regional plant lists.
+Transform some of your lawn to native grass and wildflowers.

-Understanding your garden's microclimates can help you choose the right spot for a plant on your first try.
+Understanding your garden's microclimates can help you choose the right spot for a plant.

 In a roundabout way, your plants need exactly the amount of extra water you give them.